What is Crisis?

 Types of Crisis

 Financial Crisis occurs when the business is hit with the crisis financially.
-An example of a financial crisis is a business not having funds to pay its dues such as paying dividends, interests, making repayments of loans etc. Such crisis arises when the business incurs losses over considerable periods of time or when due to lack of accountability loses consumers’ trust among other situations.
+An example of a financial crisis is a business not having funds to pay its dues such as paying dividends, interests, making repayments of loans, etc. Such a crisis arises when the business incurs losses over considerable periods of time or when due to lack of accountability loses consumers’ trust among other situations.

-The next step would include trying to gain back what was corrupted or lost with the help of experts in the field and would also involve finding the source and reason of the crisis.
+The next step would include trying to gain back what was corrupted or lost with the help of experts in the field and would also involve finding the source and reason for the crisis.

-Crisis of Malevolence
+3. Crisis of Malevolence

 Crisis of Organisational Misdeeds

-Crisis of deception is the result of concealment of material information from the management or the consumers by the management.
+The crisis of deception is the result of concealment of material information from the management or the consumers by the management.
 This is done so as to achieve illicit gains out of the business and earn undue wealth.
 Such concealment often causes huge amounts of losses to parties from whom such facts are concealed.

 Example of Successful Crisis Management

-In 1993, many people claimed of finding syringes in cans of diet Pepsi.
+In 1993, many people claimed to find syringes in cans of diet Pepsi.
 Pepsi investigated the situation, leading to an arrest, which Pepsi communicated publicly.
-This was followed by their first video news release, clearly showcasing the production process to demonstrate that such incident cannot happen within their factory premises.
+This was followed by their first video news release, clearly showcasing the production process to demonstrate that such an incident cannot happen within their factory premises.
 A second news release showed the guilty arrested.

 Unsuccessful Story of Crisis Management